Gordonville, Pennsylvania

-Gordonville is an unincorporated community and census-designated place (CDP) in Leacock Township, Lancaster County, Pennsylvania, United States.
+Gordonville is an unincorporated community and census-designated place (CDP) in Leacock Township, Pennsylvania, United States.
 The population was 508 as of the 2010 census.
 Though the village is little known outside its immediate area, the surrounding countryside has been portrayed in many books and magazine articles.
 The Old Order Amish constitute a significant cultural presence in the area of the village.
 Wendell Berry mentioned the town in one of his collections of essays.

 Geography

 The village is in eastern Lancaster County in the southwestern corner of Leacock Township, approximately 10 mi east of the county seat of Lancaster, 2 mi southwest of the village of Intercourse, less than one mile (1.1 km) north of Paradise, and about 3 mi southeast of Bird-in-Hand.
 Gordonville is bordered to the southwest and south by Soudersburg.

 According to the U.S. Census Bureau, the Gordonville CDP has an area of 2.5 sqkm, all land.
 The community drains south to Pequea Creek, a southwestward-flowing tributary of the Susquehanna River.

 There are 153 farms in Leacock Township; all but seven are owned by Amish families.
 These small-scale farms (many with small shops) dot the gently rolling and open landscape around the village.
 Though rural in character, Gordonville is at the edge of the metropolis: Amtrak Keystone Service trains pass daily through the village on runs to Lancaster and Harrisburg to the west and Philadelphia and New York City to the east.
 Though there was once a train station in the center of the village, no train has officially stopped there since the 1950s.
 On back roads, horse-drawn buggies and automobiles occasionally compete for space with rollerblading Amish youth and Amish men on scooters commuting to local jobs.